 Update Your Ad Copy

 It’s important to stay up-to-date with current events to ensure that your messaging is relevant and helpful.
 While this is always important, it is even more important to create messaging that is sensitive to the nature of the situation.
 For example, you don’t want to spread information that could be misconstrued, display messaging that could be insensitive, or use terms that have been banned.
 You want to remain as helpful and accurate as possible for your customers.

 Update Your Negative Keywords for Paid Search Campaigns

 Along the same lines, if you aren’t using your messaging to promote something directly related to the crisis, searches with crisis related keywords may not be relevant.
-Add these as negative keywords to avoid appearing for crisis related searches and protect your brand from any negative associations.
+Add these as negative keywords to avoid appearing for any specific crisis related searches and protect your brand from any negative associations.

 Recently we’ve expanded the negative keyword lists on our Google Ads accounts to include terms like “covid-19”, “coronavirus”, “pandemic”, and other similar terms to promote brand safety.

 With information and ad restrictions changing daily, it’s important to review ad accounts more regularly to ensure performance and spend are both on target.
 It’s also important to check that ads aren’t receiving negative interaction or being disapproved for sensitive content.
 Reviewing more frequently allows you to react more quickly to changes that can impact your business and proactively look for ways to improve.

 As you review your performance information more regularly (try week over week, instead of month over month), you will have more information to use to make smart advertising decisions.
 Use this information to help you decide what is working and what isn’t, based on actual data.

 Stay On Top of Trends